 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, optional Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs (deductibles and coinsurance) they would otherwise have to pay if they had only Original Medicare.

 In all but three states, Medigap plans are standardized under federal rules.
 But Minnesota is one of three states that have federal waivers that allow the state to do its own Medigap standardization.
 So instead of the ten Medigap plans (A through N) that are marketed in most states, Minnesota Medigap plans include Basic, Basic with riders, Extended Basic, and Medigap plans F, K, L, M, and N. There are also Medicare Select Medigap plans in Minnesota (available from Blue Cross Blue Shield of Minnesota and Sanford), just as there are in other states.

-Minnesota law prevents Medigap insurers from imposing pre-existing condition waiting periods if the enrollee signs up during their initial six-month open enrollment window.
+Minnesota law prevents Medigap insurers from imposing pre-existing condition waiting periods if the beneficiary enrolls during their initial six-month open enrollment window.
 For those who apply after that, Medigap insurers are not allowed to impose pre-existing condition waiting periods if the enrollee wasn’t diagnosed or treated for the condition in the 90 days prior to enrolling in the Medigap plan.